 1. Latin America

-Countries like Brazil, Colombia, Honduras, and Guatemala are leading producers of Arabica beans.
+Leading Arabica producers are Brazil, Colombia, Honduras, and Guatemala.
 The mountainous terrains and mineral-rich soils provide ideal growing conditions.

 This region is the largest coffee-producing region in the World where only Brazil produces 40% of the World’s Coffee supply.